sanctum-black/guided-projects/data-science/exploratory-data-analysis/exploratory-data-analysis-2.md

 Finally, we will perform a k-fold Cross-validation on our data.
 This methodology is used to estimate the model accuracy on new data; it splits our data into $k$ groups of samples, also called folds.
 The model is trained using $k-1$ of the folds as training data, and the resulting model is validated on the remaining part of the data.

 We can use the `KFold` method from the `sklearn.model_selection` library to implement a K-Folds validation.
-We will start with $k = 10$ folds and our original Dep Neural Network model and see if the accuracy results are satisfactory:
+We will start with $k = 10$ folds and our original Deep Neural Network model and see if the accuracy results are satisfactory:

 ##### **Code**
 ```Python